rticommunity/rticonnextdds-connector-py/docs/threading.rst

    * :meth:`Input.wait` (wait for data on this ``Input``)
    * :meth:`Input.wait_for_publications`

-These operations can block a thread while the same ``Connector`` is used in a different thread.
+These operations can block a thread while the same :class:`Connector` is used in a different thread.

 .. note::